CapMousse/include.js/README.markdown

     'stylesheet.css',
-    ['other/js/script3.js', function(){ "do something extraordinary when this file is loaded" }], ['other/css/stylesheet2.css', function(){ "do something extraordinary when this file is loaded" }], ['other/js/script3.js', function(){ "do something extraordinary when this file is loaded and the waited object is ready" }, 'ObjectInFile'], ['other/js/script4.js', function(fn){
+    ['other/js/script3.js', function(){ "do something extraordinary when this file is loaded" }], ['other/css/stylesheet2.css', function(){ "do something extraordinary when this file is loaded" }], ['other/js/script3.js', function(){ "do something extraordinary when this file is loaded and the waited object is ready" }], ['other/js/script4.js', function(fn){
       "Tell include.js when I'm done doing something extraordinary";
       //See, now we can handle dependencies